dandepan303/bullshit/README.md

 lit y be 12 rn
 lit z be x - y rn
 ```
-**Note**: We, at bullshit X, believe decimals are redundant.
+**Note**: We, at Bullshit X, believe decimals are redundant.
 You can only use positive values too.

 ### Null
 ```rs